salihkardan/ChoppedCassandraTests/README.md

 <a name="setup"/>
 ###How to Setup Chop

+[Chop](https://github.com/usergrid/usergrid/tree/two-dot-o) is part of Apache Usergrid project and its development still in progress on Github.
+You can clone or fork the project from Github.
+After you cloned code, you need to build chop with the command below from parent directory of chop folder.

+    $ mvn clean install

 <a name="webappsetup"/>
 ####How to Setup Webapp Instance
 1. Things to be done on the AWS Instance